MAKE A LASTING IMPACT WITH THE BANSANG

 This project started off with headmaster Mr. Ismaila Ceesay.
 Helping us make this project a reality and a sustainable one was the invaluable and continuous support on the ground given by headmaster Mr. Yahya Faal.

-We are fortunate to have the precious support of Dr. Christopher Da Costa, our medical advisor.
-He is presently guiding our Ophthalmology student in our outreach programs in the Bansang region and supporting us in our urgent appeal to assist the Bansang Hospital with their urgent need for neo-natal incubators.
+We are fortunate to have the precious help of Dr. Christopher Da Costa, our medical advisor.
+He is presently guiding our Ophthalmology student in our free outreach programs in the Bansang region and supporting us in our urgent appeal to assist the Bansang Hospital with their urgent need for neo-natal incubators.

 We are two individuals who firmly believe that when you've been a bit fortunate in life and have received, it is only right to give back...